-Although many high school students memorize Euler's relationship, it seems unlikely that they appreciate the utility of the complex analytic function.
+Although many high school students memorize Euler's relationship, it seems unlikely that they appreciate the utility of complex analytic functions (Eq.
+3.2.20, p.
+82).

 History of complex analytic functions: Newton (ca.1650) famously ignored imaginary numbers and called them imaginary in a disparaging (pejorative) way.
 Given Newton's prominence, his view must have keenly attenuated interest in complex algebra, even though it had been described by Bombelli in 1526, likely based on his serendipitous finding of Diophantus's book Arithmetic in the Vatican library.